- Wash your hands before preparing foods and after using the bathroom.

 - Dairy foods, such as milk and yogurt, should be kept chilled at all times.

 What are the signs of food borne illness?

-Symptoms of foodborne illness include: nausea, vomiting, diarrhea, abdominal pain, fever and chills.
-It can sometimes be hard to know if you have a foodborne illness or if you became ill from a different source.
-Typically foodborne illness occurs soon after eating a contaminated food and may affect anyone else who ate the same item.
-People most susceptible to foodborne illness include young children, older adults, those who have a weak immune system and women who are pregnant.
+Symptoms of foodborne illness include: nausea, vomiting, diarrhea, abdominal pain, fever, and chills.
+It can sometimes be hard to know if you have a foodborne illness or if you become ill from a different source.
+Typically foodborne illness occurs soon after eating contaminated food and may affect anyone else who ate them at the same time.
+People most susceptible to foodborne illness include young children, older adults, those who have a weak immune system, and women who are pregnant.
 If you believe you have a foodborne illness, you should call your primary care provider (PCP).